Chapter 20. Endocrine System

 ○ Secretion of milk from breasts during lactation

-○ Also involved in bonding and maternal behavior
+○ Also involved in love and maternal behavior

 ○ Type 3.
 Antidiuretic Hormone (ADH)